cheezgi/pet-sim/README.md

 cargo build --features debug
 ```

 This enables several debugging commands.
-More information is in the help.
+More information is in the help screen.